 Georgia’s famous red clay means there is a lot of need for drainage solutions in the Atlanta area.
 You’ll prevent headaches and save a small fortune on repairs if you address those drainage problems before they escalate.
 We can implement specialized water drainage solutions for your landscape as soon as you see the signs.

 Soil run-off: When everything is working properly, topsoil should stay in place.
 If there’s a problem, silt, gravel, or mulch gets carried away in visible sheets of rain and deposited elsewhere.

-- Cracks in the Foundation or Basement Walls: Over time, most foundations develop minuscule cracks due to geological shifting and the house settling on the land.
-However, more significant cracks—anything wider than a fourth of an inch—should be addressed, especially if they are cracks in masonry joints and the wall is bulging.
-That can indicate high moisture levels, which is putting pressure on the wall.
+Cracks in the Foundation or Basement Walls: It’s normal for foundations to develop small cracks due to geological shifting and the house settling.
+However, more significant gaps—anything greater than a quarter of an inch—should be addressed.

-- Mold or mildew in the attic: The attic may seem like an odd place to look for drainage problems.
-However, moisture from the basement or ground floor can rise to the top of a house and condense on the ceiling of the attic, leading to the growth of mold or mildew.
-This can be a tipoff that there is excess water at the ground level.
+Mold or mildew in the attic: The attic may seem like an odd place to look for drainage problems.
+Moisture from the basement or ground floor can rise to the top of a building and condense on the attic ceiling, leading to the growth of mold or mildew.

 Downspouts are dumping water onto your foundation: Downspouts should divert water at least five feet away from the foundation.

 Deposits and flaking on the basement walls: A dull white or gray crust on your basement walls is a mineral deposit left behind when water evaporates.

 Clogged gutters: If water spills over the edges of your gutters, sprays at the elbow joints, or doesn’t flow out of the bottom of the downspout extensions, your gutters may be clogged.